 Equine Immunology is a fast growing and complex field with significant ongoing research.
 Increased understanding of how the immune system fights infectious disease will help to develop new treatments modulating the immune response and enhancing the protection of horses against infectious challenge.
 Alternative approaches allowing the reduction and replacement of animals are essential in research according to the 3Rs principles.

-In conclusion, our data show that e-CAS could be used as a replacement for equine primary neutrophils to preliminary assess phagocytosis and nitric oxide release in vitro when the effect of general stimulants is evaluated.
+The data showed that e-CAS (and not eqT8888) could be used as a replacement for equine primary neutrophils to preliminary assess phagocytosis and nitric oxide release in vitro when the effect of general stimulants is evaluated.
 This will contribute to the reduction of samples taken from animals, in line with the 3Rs principles.
 However, as the innate immune system seems to be more specific than previously thought, particularly when considering host-restricted pathogens, results obtained from experiments using e-CAS should be finally confirmed in equine cells.